Evaluation Results

 Each session will include:

-Key Metrics Dashboard
+Key Metrics & Results

 Task Completion

-Goal: >80% complete recipes without external help
+Target: >80% complete a recipe without external help or abandoning mid-way

 Time on Task